Release Notes

 The Delete Now option has been replaced with a split button that includes many options for deleting your data.
 You can now click the drop-down icon to the right of the Delete Now button and select from related actions, such as Delete in Background.

-Image showing the Delete Now split button with Delete in Backgoround action.
+Image showing the Delete Now split button with Delete in Background action.

 This will schedule a background task to carry out the delete which allows you to continue working in Business Central.
 The progress of the background task can be seen in the new Latest Run Details section on the General tab of the Bulk Delete Request Card.